Back to Blog

 A motivational speaker gives you energy.
 A change management speaker gives you tools.
 The best ones do both -- but the tools are the part that matters six months later when the initial enthusiasm has faded and your team is deep in the messy middle of a transition.

-The psychologist.
+The behavioral scientist.
 They explain why humans resist change at a neurological level.
 Why your team isn't being difficult -- they're being human.
-This angle works best when the change has already been announced and people are stuck in the "denial and anger" phase.
 Speakers with backgrounds in organizational psychology or behavioral science own this space.
+They often reference frameworks like the ADKAR model (Awareness, Desire, Knowledge, Ability, Reinforcement) or Bridges' Transition Model, and they make those frameworks practical rather than academic.
+Book this type when the change has already been announced and people are stuck in denial or pushback.

 The operator.
-They've personally led large-scale transformations -- merging two 10,000-person divisions, taking a company through a digital transformation, rebuilding a culture after a crisis.
+They've personally led large-scale transformations -- merging two 10,000-person divisions, taking a company through a digital overhaul, rebuilding a culture after a crisis.
 Their talk is less theory, more "here's what I did, here's where I screwed up, here's what I'd do differently."
-This angle works when your leadership team needs tactical validation, not just inspiration.
+Book this type when your leadership team needs tactical validation from someone who's been in the chair.

 The futurist.
 They help people see that the change isn't just necessary -- it's an opportunity.
-These speakers connect your specific change to bigger trends in the industry, technology, or economy.
-This works best for forward-looking changes like AI adoption, new market entry, or generational shifts in the workforce.
+These speakers connect your specific change to bigger trends in the industry, technology, or the economy.
+Book this type for forward-looking changes like AI adoption, new market entry, or generational shifts in the workforce.
+Speakers like Adam Cheyer (co-creator of Siri) and Zach Rattner bring this angle with real builder credibility.

 How to match the speaker to your type of change

 Not all change is the same.
-The speaker who's perfect for a post-merger integration will bomb at a tech adoption rollout.
-Here's how to match them:
+The speaker who's perfect for a post-merger integration will miss the mark at a tech adoption rollout.
+Here's a matching guide based on what I've seen work.

 Layoffs and restructuring.
 This requires empathy above everything.
 The worst thing you can do is bring in someone who's going to talk about "exciting new opportunities" while people are mourning colleagues who just got let go.
 Look for speakers who acknowledge the loss honestly and then help survivors focus on what they can control.
 Former HR leaders and organizational psychologists do well here.

 Digital transformation and AI adoption.
 The fear here is about skills and relevance.
 "Will a machine take my job?"
-A good speaker for this change demystifies the technology, shows concrete examples of how it makes work better (not redundant), and gives people permission to be beginners again.
-Look for practitioners who've actually implemented these tools -- not futurists who've only theorized about them.
+A good speaker change management expert for this situation demystifies the technology, shows concrete examples of how it makes work better (not redundant), and gives people permission to be beginners again.
+Look for practitioners who've actually implemented these tools.
+We work with several AI keynote speakers who specialize in this -- they bring demos, not just slides.

 Leadership transitions.
 When a new CEO or department head takes over, the existing team needs to hear from someone outside the power structure.
 An external speaker can say things the new leader can't -- like "change is uncomfortable and that's okay" -- without it sounding like corporate propaganda.
 Speakers who've been through multiple leadership transitions themselves bring the most credibility.